Darthspider360/BandAid/README.md

 I only had 1 css error to fix which I am proud of.
 ![A screenshot of the css validator issues](assets/images/readme-photos/css-validation.png)
 ![A screenshot of the css validator success](assets/images/readme-photos/css-validator-success.png)

+## Deployment
+I deployed my site using github and github pages.
+These are the steps I did:

+1. Logged into my GitHub account
+2. Went to the BandAid repository
+3. Click the Settings button near the top of the page
+4. In the left-hand menu I navigated to the Pages button
+5. In the Source section I chose 'main' from the drop-down
+6. I selected 'root' from the drop-down folder menu in branch menu
+7. I saved adn then waited a short while for the link to be generated.

 ## Credits
 - Amy for the README Layout idea